 For security purposes access to the Sanctuary is by appointment only.
 To make an appointment to come and visit the kitties — please call us at least a day in advance at (719) 900-CATS (2287) or (719) 213-1127.

 **NOTE to AOL users** We are currently having some issues with the compatibility of our online application and the AOL email system.
 If you use AOL to submit an application from our website — please follow up to make sure we have received your application and are able to reply in a timely manner.
 Thank you!

-Please meet our kitty of the month for April, Sherlock!
+Please meet our kitty of the month for May, Oracle!

 Come and see the Wild Blue featured kitties at our Saturday adoption fairs — click here for more information.

 (1) Do you have the time to devote to a pet?

 Even relatively low-maintenance pets require attention from their humans, so if your life is already very busy or you’re not home much, a pet may not be the best idea.

 Many animals, especially dogs, exotic birds, and yes, even cats require lots of daily interaction with their humans.
 Without social interaction and stimulation, pets tend to develop behavior and emotional problems.